Proletarian literature: Proletarian novel

 The proletariat are members of the working class.
 The proletarian novel is a subgenre of the novel, written by workers mainly for other workers.
 It overlaps and sometimes is synonymous with the working-class novel, socialist novel, social problem novel (also problem novel or sociological novel or social novel), propaganda or thesis novel, and socialist realism novel.

 The proletarian novel may comment on political events, systems and theories, and is frequently seen as an instrument to promote social reform or political revolution among the working classes.
 Proletarian literature is created especially by communist, socialist, and anarchist authors.
 It is about the lives of poor, and the period 1930 to 1945 in particular produced many such novels.
 However, there were works before and after these dates.
 In Britain the term working class literature, novel etc. is more generally used.
 The intention of the writers of proletarian literature is to lift the workers from the slums, by inspiring them to embrace the possibilities of social change or a political revolution.

 By country

 Australia

-Australian authors who have contributed to proletarian literature have typically been affiliated with the Communist Party of Australia; Australian Labor Party or Australian Greens.
+Australian authors who have contributed to proletarian literature have typically been affiliated with the Communist Party of Australia or the Australian Labor Party.
 Some prominent proletarian fiction authors include Frank Hardy (Power Without Glory) and David Ireland (The Unknown Industrial Prisoner about factory workers in Western Sydney).